The Bulking Diet

 1/2 cup greek yogurt

-Essential Hardgaining Foods
+Essential Hardgaining Foods For A Bulking Diet

 To ensure you reach your calorie targets, keep track of your calorie intake.
 You can use calorie-counting apps or simply log it in a notepad.
 Ensure you know what you’re going to eat and when.
 You can prepare your meals the night before or even a few days in advance, making sure you include the following top-hardgaining foods.
 Don’t forget to factor in and exercise you do as this will deplete your daily caloric intake.